katelyn-hucker/python-template/README.md

 Katelyn Hucker (kh509)

-This includes a Makefile, requirements.txt, .devcontainer, GitHubActions, and Readme.
+This includes a Makefile, requirements.txt, .devcontainer, .gitignore, GitHubActions, and Readme.